Transcript: Second Strategy to Cooking Broccoli

 This is another cruciferous vegetable, mustard greens.
 All cruciferous vegetables have this enzyme.
 Mustard greens, grow out of little mustard seeds, which you can buy ground up in the spice aisle as mustard powder.
 So if you sprinkled some mustard powder on your cooked frozen broccoli, would it start churning out sulforaphane?
 We didn’t know, until now.

 Boiling broccoli prevents the formation of any significant levels of sulforaphane due to inactivation of the enzyme.
 However, addition of powdered mustard seeds to the heat processed broccoli significantly increased the formation of sulforaphane.
 Here’s the amount of sulforaphane in boiled broccoli; this is how much you get if you add a teaspoon of mustard powder.
 That’s a lot though.
 How about a just a half teaspoon?
 About the same amount, suggesting you could use even use less.
 Domestic cooking leads to enzyme inactivation of myrosinase and hence stops sulforaphane formation, but addition of powdered mustard seeds to cooked cabbage-family vegetables provides a natural source of the enzyme and then it’s like you’re practically just eating it raw.
 So, if you forget to chop your greens in the morning for the day, or are using frozen, just sprinkle some mustard powder on top at the dinner table and you’re all set.
 Or some daikon radish, or horseradish, or wasabi—all cruciferous vegetables packed with the enzyme.
 Here they used just like a quarter teaspoon for seven cups of broccoli, so just a tiny pinch can do it.
 Or you can add a small amount of fresh greens to your cooked greens.
+Right—because the fresh greens have that enzyme that can go to work on the precursor in the cooked greens.

 One of the first things I used to do in the morning is chop my greens for the day and so when lunch and supper rolls around they’re good to go, as per the hack and hold strategy, but now with the mustard powder plan I don’t have to prechop.